Unity names new human resources chief in wake of harassment suit

 The former CPO, Elizabeth Brown, left the company in the fall of 2019.

 The lawsuit dates back to June 2019, when Anne Evans, former vice president of talent acquisition, alleged that Unity had a “highly sexualized” workplace where executives talked openly about their sexual conquests.
 On top of that, Evans alleged that Riccitiello solicited her for sex on multiple occasions.
-She sued, and the case was pending in court, the last I checked.
+She sued, and the case was pending in court, last I checked.

 Unity said at the time of the lawsuit that Evans’ allegations were false, and the company does not tolerate harassment.
 Evans did not respond to a request for comment.
 I asked Unity about the wake of the lawsuit, but the company declined to comment.